 Damascus has a university, many museums, and embassies.

-Damascus still holds traditional handicrafts up, such as high quality textiles, silk cloth, leather goods, filigreed gold, silver objects, inlaid wooden, copper, and brass articles.
+Damascus still holds traditional handicrafts up, such as high-quality textiles, silk cloth, leather goods, filigreed gold, silver objects, inlaid wooden, copper, and brass articles.

-The Ghutah oasis produces fruits including olives and grapes, cereals and vegetables.
-Among the livestock are cows, goats and sheep.
+The Ghutah oasis produces fruits including olives and grapes, cereals, and vegetables.
+Among the livestock are cows, goats, and sheep.

 Damascus has more than 200 mosques, but only 70 are still in use.
 In addition to the Grand Mosque, the mosques of Sinani-yah and Tekkeyah are notable.

-Damascus importance as a trading hub has been reduced over the centuries, and much of the trade that went through the city now uses the modern means of transportation.
-While Syria's main port used to be Beirut to the west of Damascus, this role is now played by Latakia to the north, which lies much closer to Aleppo.
+Damascus’s importance as a trading hub has been reduced over the centuries, and much of the trade that went through the city now uses modern means of transportation.
+While Syria’s main port used to be Beirut to the west of Damascus, this role is now played by Latakia to the north, which lies much closer to Aleppo.